 - Some providers have limited availability

-Headway is an online directory that allows people to find mental health providers that are in-network with their insurance.
-Headway does not charge an ongoing fee for therapy seekers; rather, providers set their own rates and clients are responsible for any copay not covered by insurance.
+Headway is an online service that allows people to find mental health providers who are in-network with their insurance.
+Headway does not charge an ongoing fee for therapy seekers; rather, providers set their own rates and clients are responsible for any copay not covered by their insurance plan.
 Headway serves adults and children ages 6+ and is available in all US states.

 After entering some information about your insurance plan, your location, and your presenting concerns, you will be able to search for providers.
-As an example, there were 386 providers with openings after I entered my state and insurance.
-Then, you will select a provider that looks to be a good fit and schedule an initial consultation.
+As an example, there were 386 providers available to me after I entered my state and insurance.
+You can narrow down providers by specialty, gender, and other options to find your best fit, then you can schedule an initial consultation.

-Headway is one option for online therapy that accepts insurance, but it isn’t great for everyone.
+Headway is one option for online therapy that accepts insurance, but it won’t be a perfect fit for everyone.
 Those who do not have insurance and are looking for cash pay therapy will be better served by BetterHelp.
 For someone wanting psychiatry or a bundled therapy/psychiatry plan, Brightside Health is a good alternative for cash-pay clients and insurance users.
+We also recommend Grow Therapy, as it takes the most insurance plans we’ve seen.

 Detailed Review of Headway

 We spent a month testing Headway therapy and found a number of benefits and drawbacks to the platform.
-It could be a great choice for those looking for a therapist in-network with many insurance payors; however, it’s best for general use, as options for things like couples therapy or more unusual therapy modalities are limited.
+It could be a great choice for those looking for a therapist in-network with their insurance; however, it’s best for general use, as options for things like couples therapy or more niche therapy modalities are limited.

 Precise Headway costs are difficult to determine as they can vary depending on your insurance plan and individual therapist, but copays range from $20–$50+ per session.

-Online therapy with Headway is easy to manage.
-To start, you enter a few details about yourself, your current situation, and your insurance.
+Headway makes it super simple to sign up for online therapy: Simply enter a few details about yourself, your current situation, and your insurance.
 After that, you’ll be able to begin browsing provider bios to find one that’s right for you.

 Provider bio pages have detailed information that includes: